| home | catalogue | history | references | appendix |

 In

-the absence of modern-day botanical classification techniques, the canoe
+absence of modern-day botanical classification techniques,

-builder devised his own very sophisticated system for classifying koa.
+builder devised his own very sophisticated system for

 Through

-patterns, a canoe builder was able to identify each koa tree as being of
+patterns, a canoe builder was able to identify each koa tree

 a certain type.